julius-2027/wham/README.md

 ## Requirements
 **NumPy** (https://numpy.org/).
 Used for loading and saving data files, histogramming the data, and implementing the WHAM algorithm.

 **os** (https://docs.python.org/3/library/os.html).
-Built-in python module.
+Built-in Python module.
 Used for efficiently reading the last line of simulation data files to determine the simulation end time.

+**argparse** (https://docs.python.org/3/library/argparse.html).
+Built-in Python module.
+Used for parsing command line arguments in `do_wham.py`.

 **Matplotlib** (https://matplotlib.org/).
-Used for plotting the output of the calculation if the optional `-plot` flag is set.
+Used for plotting the output of the calculation if the optional `-plot` flag of `do_wham.py` is set.

 ## Usage of do_wham.py
 ```